 Chapter 13 Bankruptcy And Rental Debt

-Once a debtor files for Chapter 13 bankruptcy, he or she can either assume the lease and keep it, or reject the lease and move out.
-When a renter decides to keep the lease, this means that he or she will need to pay all past rent payments.
+Once a debtor files for Chapter 13 bankruptcy, they can either assume the lease and keep it, or reject the lease and move out.
+When a renter decides to keep the lease, this means they will need to pay all past rent payments.

 At the same time, the renter needs to continue making regular on-going monthly rental payments and not fall further behind.
-Otherwise, if the renter does not keep the rent current, this failure to pay would allow the landlord to ask the court to lift the automatic stay from the bankruptcy to allow for an eviction proceeding.
+Otherwise, if the renter does not keep the rent current, the landlord can ask the court to lift the automatic stay to allow for an eviction proceeding.

 Eviction Has Already Started

 If a writ of eviction has already been issued before the debtor filed for bankruptcy, the timing of the bankruptcy case is key.
-The bankruptcy trustee and court may view the situation and decide that the lease was already terminated at the time of the filing and force the tenant to move out of the house or apartment.
+The bankruptcy trustee and court may view the situation and decide that the lease was already terminated at the time of the filing.
+They may then force the tenant to move out of the house or apartment.

-However, if a final order evicting the tenant has not been issued, the bankruptcy automatic stay may temporarily stop the eviction process, protecting the tenant from losing his or her housing.
+However, if a final order evicting the tenant has not been issued, the bankruptcy automatic stay may temporarily stop the eviction process, protecting the tenant from losing their housing.

 Benefits to Stopping Evictions

 The benefit to a debtor from rejecting a lease instead of losing it to an eviction is the amount of legal fees and costs associated with an eviction.
-Further, having a recent eviction on the debtor’s credit report could prevent him or her from being allowed to lease another apartment or home in the future.
+Further, having a recent eviction on the debtor’s credit report could prevent them from being allowed to lease another apartment or home in the future.

 Bankruptcy proceedings may limit the debtor’s to purchase a home in the future.
-But many times, the fact that the debtor was responsible enough to go through a bankruptcy process, specifically a Chapter 13 filing, can help him or her getting a home.
+But many times, the fact that the debtor was responsible enough to go through a bankruptcy process, specifically a Chapter 13 filing, can help them getting a home.

 However, having a recent eviction case on the debtor’s record could make this hurdle even harder to jump.